quasarframework/quasar-ui-qmarkdown/ui/README.md

 in the `ui/dev/src/pages` you can add Vue files to test your component/directive.
 When using `yarn dev` to build the UI, any pages in that location will automatically be picked up by dynamic routing and added to the test page.

 # Adding Assets
-If you have a component that has assets, like language or icon-sets, you will need to provide these for UMD.
+If you have a component that has assetss, like language or icon-sets, you will need to provide these for UMD.
 In the `ui/build/script.javascript.js` file, you will find a couple of commented out commands that call `addAssets`.
 Uncomment what you need and add your assets to have them be built and put into the `ui/dist` folder.

 # Donate
 If you appreciate the work that went into this project, please consider donating to [Quasar](https://donate.quasar.dev) or [Jeff](https://github.com/sponsors/hawkeye64).